-ALL ROADS TO FINALS LEAD THROUGH SASKATOON – This weekend, for the 14th time in history, PBR Canada’s elite Cup Series, presented by Wrangler, will buck into Saskatoon, Saskatchewan, and SaskTel Centre with the PBR Saskatoon Classic, presented by Redhead Equipment and CASE IH.
-The tour stop is the ninth of the season, with the campaign for the elite Cup Series getting underway in Red Deer, Alberta on June 11, followed by tour stops in Brandon, Manitoba, and Regina, Saskatchewan in mid-June, Kelowna, British Columbia, in late July, two events in Lethbridge, Alberta, and the most recent stops in Grande Prairie and Medicine Hat, Alberta.
-The Saskatoon tour stop will be the final regular-season Cup Series event before the 2022 PBR Canada National Finals, presented by Command Tubular Products, on Nov.
-11-12 at Rogers Place in Edmonton, Alberta.
-The Saskatoon event will begin on Friday, October 28 and Saturday, October 29 at 7 p.m.
-MT.
+ALL ROADS TO FINALS LEAD THROUGH SASKATOON – This weekend, for the 15th time in history, PBR Canada’s elite Cup Series, presented by Wrangler, will buck into Saskatoon, Saskatchewan, and SaskTel Centre with the PBR Saskatoon Classic, presented by Redhead Equipment and CASE IH.
+The Saskatoon tour stop will be the final regular-season Cup Series event before the 2023 PBR Canada National Finals, presented by Command Tubular Products, on Nov.
+17-18 at Rogers Place in Edmonton, Alberta.
+The Saskatoon event will begin on Saturday, October 28 at 7:00 p.m.
+CST and Sunday, October 29 at 2:00 p.m.
+CST.

-THIS WEEKEND’S FORMAT – The PBR Saskatoon Classic, presented by Redhead Equipment and CASE IH, will feature two rounds of bull riding.
-Each rider will get on one bull in Round 1 on Friday and Round 2 on Saturday.
-The 10 bull riders with the top combined ride scores will then advance to the championship round on Saturday where they will attempt one final bull in an effort to be crowned the event champion.
-While the Round 1 lineup will be drawn, riders will draft their Round 2 bulls.
-In the main event, one rider will have the chance to earn a maximum 105 national points.
-The Cup Series event in Saskatoon will also feature the second 5/5 Bucking Battle of the year.
-Following Friday night’s Round 1, the Top 5 riders from the opening round will attempt five of the event’s top bulls.
+THIS WEEKEND’S FORMAT – The PBR Saskatoon Classic, presented by Redhead Equipment and CASE IH, will feature three rounds of bull riding and is a Tier 1 Velocity Tour Global event.
+Each rider will get on one bull in Round 1 on Saturday and Round 2 on Sunday.
+The 10 bull riders with the best combined scores will then advance to the championship round on Sunday, where they will attempt one final bull in an effort to be crowned the event champion.
+This weekend, one rider will have the chance to earn 140 national points in the main event, in addition to ride score points.
+Following Saturday night’s Round 1, the Top 5 riders from the opening round will attempt five of the event’s top bulls.
 Featuring both a separate purse, and national points, $2,500 will be available, with the winner set to collect 15 national points.

-5/5 BUCKING BATTLE – In 2022, at all two-day PBR Canada Cup events, the opening night of competition will feature a 5/5 Bucking Battle.
+5/5 BUCKING BATTLE – In 2023, at all two-day PBR Canada Cup events, the opening night of competition will feature a 5/5 Bucking Battle.
 Pitting the Top 5 riders from the event’s opening round against the five best bucking bulls at the event, the special round will feature both a separate purse, and national points.
-The national points will be awarded as: 1st – 15; 2nd – 12; 3rd – 9; 4th- 6; and 5th – 4.
+The national points will be awarded as: 1st – 15; 2nd – 8; and 3rd – 7.
 The money will payout as: 1st - $1,250; 2nd - $750; and 3rd – $500.
-The bulls slated to buck in the 5/5 Bucking Battle in Saskatoon are:
+The bulls slated to buck in the 5/5 Bucking Battle in Grande Prairie are:

 2021 Jordan Hansen